GrgryRtsch/rock-paper-scissors/README.md

 [View the live project here.](https://grgryrtsch.github.io/rock-paper-scissors/)

-This is the main website my Rock, Paper, Scissors Game.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main website for my Rock, Paper, Scissors Game.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential students and partners.

 <h2 align="center">User Experience</h2>

 # User Experience

 - The game site is presented in a minimalist but effective way, providing all the information and rules the user needs.
 Rock, Paper, Scissors.
-This game is for adults and children it is a replayable game that is played against the computer and give a winner based on who gets the best out of a certain number of rounds.
+This game is for adults and children, it is a replayable game that is played against the computer and give a winner based on who gets the best out of a certain number of rounds.

 ## Purpose

-- For people to play and enjoy a simple game of rock, paper, scissors against a randlomly generated computer.
+- For people to play and enjoy a simple game of rock, paper, scissors against a randomly generated computer.

 ## Goals